IMDProjects/IM_Climate/README.md

-The IM_Climate Toolkit is a utility package for finding climate stations and downloading climate parameter data for a station or stations.
+The IM_Climate Toolkit is a utility package for finding climate stations and downloading climate parameter data for a station, stations or grids.

 #### Overview ####